Our research is editorially independent but we may earn a commission for purchases made through our links.

 Look out for our newsletters in your inbox soon.

 The Cotswolds is an expanse of gently sloping green hills and ancient, pretty towns and villages in south-western and west-central England that look as if they’ve stepped out of the pages from another era.
 Its English charm predominantly spans the counties of Gloucestershire and Oxfordshire, while also reaching into parts of Wiltshire, Somerset, Worcestershire and Warwickshire, and is the biggest of the 38 Areas of Outstanding Natural Beauty in England and Wales.
-The area is crisscrossed with hedgerows, dotted with sheep and storybook villages, like the tiny and alluring villages of Stanway, Stantonand Snowshill that are often missed by travelers who head to the more famous places like Stow-on-the-Wold and Bourton-on-the-Water.
-Autumn is an especially wonderful time to be here, when visitors can enjoy colorful leaf peeping, particularly at the two great arboreta, Westonbirt and Batsford, though the wonderfully uncrowded winters are ideal for fireside pub sessions.
+The area is crisscrossed with hedgerows, dotted with sheep and storybook villages, like the tiny and alluring villages of Stanway, Stanton and Snowshill that are often missed by travelers who head to the more famous places like Stow-on-the-Wold and Bourton-on-the-Water.
+Autumn is an especially wonderful time to be here, when visitors can enjoy colorful leaf-peeping, particularly at the two great arboreta, Westonbirt and Batsford, though the wonderfully uncrowded winters are ideal for fireside pub sessions.
+It’s also full of charming hotels where you can stay overnight to explore the region more.

 Cornwall, in the far southwest corner of England, is defined by its spectacular coastline with 300 miles of dunes and cliffs, medieval harbors and oak-forested creeks, and every inch of it is accessible on foot.
 This is a place for both adventures and relaxation, from swimming with seals and basking sharks and climbing down the stepping-stone cliffs to explore rock pools to surfing and bodyboarding, with lessons available on many of the beaches.
 Photographers and artists of all types are drawn here for the area’s rugged beauty, big skies and incredible light in winter, when the cerulean seas become an even more brilliant blue.
 The south coast, known as the “Cornish Riviera,” is home to sheltered beaches where several broad estuaries offer safe spots for anchoring boats, while Polperro is widely considered the most picturesque fishing village in Cornwall.

-This city on the River Cam is similar to England’s other ancient university town, Oxford, but it’s a little smaller and less busy.
-Here you can visit one of the country’s most famous buildings, the Chapel of Kings College, and perhaps listen to the amazing choir at a service.
+Cambridge is located on the River Cam and is similar to England’s other ancient university town, Oxford, but it’s a little smaller and less busy.
+Tick off some of Cambridge’s top attractions on a visit, including the country’s most famous buildings, the Chapel of Kings College, where you can listen to the amazing choir at a service.
 Enjoy viewing one of the best art collections in England outside of London at Fitzwilliam Museum, or just take a walk through the meadows where you can relax and sip tea at The Orchard, a tea room where time seems to stand still – and, more famous people have sipped the beverage here than anywhere else in the world.

 York has been called the “Great City in the North,” showcasing the biggest medieval cathedral in northern Europe, York Minster, as well as offering hundreds of attractions, historic buildings, shops, restaurants and museums, ranging from the York Castle Museum to the Yorkshire Museum, all within a compact, walled city.
 One of its must-see attractions is York Dungeon, which uses interactive shows, special effects and displays of models and objects to depict some of the most horrific local history like witches being burnt, the evil Dick Turpin and the stories of Vikings.
 The Shambles, a famous alley lined with 15th-century shops, is also a must-visit, and be sure to take in the sweeping panoramic views of York and the surrounding countryside from Clifford’s Tower, which stands as a proud symbol of the power of England’s medieval kings.